People often think sealing and expunging criminal records are the same. They’re actually quite different, though.

 In this article, Robinson & Henry Lead Criminal Defense Attorney Ryan Robertson explains the difference between sealing and expunging criminal records.

 Get Help Expunging Criminal Records

-If you would like to talk to an attorney about getting help sealing or expunging criminal records, schedule a free case assessment with a member of our Criminal Defense Team when you call 303-688-0944 or click here.
+If you would like to talk to an attorney about getting help sealing or expunging criminal records, schedule a case assessment with a member of our Criminal Defense Team when you call 303-688-0944 or click here.

 Sealing & Expunging Criminal Records are Different